 With a few coats of Aesthetic White, it’s like a brand-new space, without having to touch the countertops or backsplash…

-In north-facing light, you’ll see Aesthetic White lean a touch more into the greige end of things, will STILL holding its warmth, as Aesthetic White is a warm colour at heart.
+In north-facing light, you’ll see Aesthetic White lean a touch more into the greige end of things, will STILL holding its warmth, as Aesthetic White is a warm color at heart.
 However, in south-facing or afternoon western light, Aesthetic White will be in its glory WITHOUT looking overly toasty!

 Aesthetic White has an LRV of almost 73.
-This means it’s an off-white paint colour but is on the EDGE of the light range.
+This means it’s an off-white paint color but is on the EDGE of the light range.
 If you have a bright room, Aesthetic White can act like a much brighter off-white, but if you have a dark room, it will just look flat and dingy (learn more HERE).

 In this next photo, look at how the soft off-white of Aesthetic White works with the older-style granite countertop and beige tile floor…

 Not sure what LRV is?
 It could save your paint-lovin’ life – read all about it HERE.

 What are the undertones of Aesthetic White?
 Will it look pink, yellow, or green?

 Aesthetic White is a bit of a ninja.
 Like some other white and off-white paint colors, it’s very susceptible to picking up cues and reflections from its environment, so you want to pay attention to your exposure and any strong interior or exterior colors/finishes (ie: green grass or a red feature wall).
 Generally speaking, Aesthetic White doesn’t grab any OBVIOUS undertones.
 I’ve seen it flex just slightly pink and slightly green, which again, can be totally environmental, although the light version of this color (Accessible Beige) can grab a vague wink o’ green as well.